CyVerse-learning-materials/learning-materials-home/docs/ds/doi.md

 ## 3. Add metadata

-1. Add metadata to the dataset folder
+1. Add metadata to the dataset folder.

         a.
 In the Data window, click the checkbox next to the folder.
         b.
-Select More actions \> Metadata
+Select More actions \> Metadata.
         c.
-Select More actions (again) \> View in template
+Select More actions (again) \> View in template.
         d.
 Choose the DOI Request - DataCite4.1 metadata template.
         e.
 Complete the required fields (marked with an asterisk) and as many of the optional fields as possible.
         f.
 Save the template.

-2. For more information, including how to apply metadata in bulk, see .
+2. For more information, including how to apply metadata in bulk, see [Adding Metadata](https://cyverse-learning-materials.github.io/learning-materials-home/ds/doi/#3-add-metadata).

 3. You may add any additional metadata that is appropriate.
 We encourage the use of additional metadata to make your data better understood and more discoverable.

-4. We encourage the use of metadata on subfolders and individual files in your datasets.
+4. We encourage adding metadata on subfolders and individual files in your datasets.

 !!! warning

-	Be sure to include at least 3 subject key words or phrases, so that people can discover your data! **Each subject should be its own field** (click on the plus next to \"Subject\". **DO NOT use a comma-separated list.**)
+	Be sure to include at least 3 subject key words or phrases, so that people can discover your data (Findability)! **Each subject should be its own field** (click on the plus next to \"Subject\". **DO NOT use a comma-separated list.**)

 !!! tip

 	Get recognition for your work by including [ORCIDs](https://orcid.org/) for yourself and all creators and contributors.

-## 4. Submit request and wait for validations
+## 4. Submit request and wait for validations.

 ### 4.1.
 Submit DOI request

 -   In the Data tab, click the checkbox next to the folder.
 -   Select More actions \> Request DOI.
--   After verifying you have read the instructions (i.e. this guide), click \"I need a DOI\".
+-   After verifying you have read the instructions (i.e., this guide), click \"I need a DOI\".
 You will receive a verification email that your request has been received, and a notification will be listed in the Notifications list in the DE.